baobabsoluciones/mango/docs/source/genetic/replacement.rst

 Replacement processes
 =====================

-In mango there is several replacement processes implemented that can be used.
+In mango there are several replacement processes implemented that can be used.

 Random replacement
 ~~~~~~~~~~~~~~~~~~